 In addition to assisting clients in obtaining favorable resolutions to matters, Rachel has also achieved successes for clients at various stages of the litigation proceedings.
 She works with clients in a wide range of industries, including but not limited to, healthcare, financial services, government, and higher education.

 Rachel counsels companies and human resource professionals in all areas of employment law, including discharge and discrimination issues, employee discipline, wage and hour issues, disability and reasonable accommodation, family and medical leave, unemployment, employment and independent contractor agreements, severance and separation agreements, individual terminations and reductions in force, and workplace health and safety issues.
 Rachel also negotiates and drafts employment and separation agreements, in addition to reviewing and revising employee handbooks and personnel policies.
 She also conducts training sessions related to a myriad of employment issues, including topics such as sexual harassment, workplace civility, and avoiding discrimination claims.

 Rachel is a trained workplace investigator and regularly conducts, manages, and provides advice regarding workplace investigations involving all types of employment-related issues.
 She assists clients with identifying situations that require a workplace investigation.

 Rachel advises clients on management rights and strategy.
 She also handles union grievances and arbitrations on behalf of employers.

 Rachel regularly engages in pro bono work, including handling unemployment benefits appeals for individuals and reviewing employment handbooks for non-profit and charitable organizations.

-She is listed in The Best Lawyers in America© in the areas of Employment Law – Management and Labor Law – Management for 2018.
+She has been listed in The Best Lawyers in America© in the areas of Employment Law – Management and Labor Law – Management since 2018.